-Medieval string instruments enabled medieval musicians to play a wide variety of sounds, the strings of these instruments would be Bowed, plucked or struck usually using the fingers or some other tool similar to a modern plectrum.
+Medieval string instruments enabled medieval musicians to play a wide variety of sounds, the strings of these instruments would be Bowed, plucked, or struck usually using the fingers or some other tool similar to a modern plectrum.

-There was a wide choice of string instruments available such as the Lute and Harp which were both very popular in medieval times, the Psaltery, Fiddle and the Viol were also commonly used string instruments used by medieval musicians.
+There was a wide choice of string instruments available such as the Lute and Harp which were both very popular in medieval times, the Psaltery, Fiddle, and the Viol were also commonly used string instruments used by medieval musicians.

-Medieval woodwind instruments were were usually made from wood and required medieval musicians to blow air into the instrument, the force of the air vibrating within the woodwind instruments such as the pipe would be controlled to create different sound waves by placing one’s fingers in different positions on the holes that were created in the medieval instrument such as pipe instruments.
+Medieval woodwind instruments were usually made from wood and required medieval musicians to blow air into the instrument, the force of the air vibrating within the woodwind instruments such as the pipe would be controlled to create different sound waves by placing one’s fingers in different positions on the holes that were created in the medieval instrument such as pipe instruments.

-medieval instruments were also broken down into two main categories called Bas and Haut, Bas medieval instruments created music was very soft at a low level, gentle on the ear of medieval people, these were low sounds that related to the volume of the sound not the actual pitch of sound.
+Medieval instruments were also broken down into two main categories called Bas and Haut, Bas medieval instruments created music was very soft at a low level, gentle on the ear of medieval people, these were low sounds that related to the volume of the sound not the actual pitch of the sound.

-Haut instruments referred to the medieval instruments that made a loud the sound but again not pitch but volume, these medieval instruments were used by medieval musicians in situations where they would be outdoors and a louder sound was needed.
-Typical medieval instruments in this group were the Pipe, Sackbut and Tabor.
+Haut instruments referred to the medieval instruments that made a loud sound but again not pitch but volume, these medieval instruments were used by medieval musicians in situations where they would be outdoors and a louder sound was needed.
+Typical medieval instruments in this group were the Pipe, Sackbut, and Tabor.

-The Hurdy Gurdy was an unusual stringed instrument that looked similar to a guitar that first appeared in the 12th Century, the Pipe Organ was used in medieval churches and the Organistrum was another Medieval Musical instrument that looked like similar to a broad guitar, there were many different types of unusual medieval instrument being designed right across the medieval world, so many in fact that it would be very difficult to list them all.
+The Hurdy Gurdy was an unusual stringed instrument that looked similar to a guitar that first appeared in the 12th Century, the Pipe Organ was used in medieval churches and the Organistrum was another Medieval Musical instrument that looked similar to a guitar, there were many different types of unusual medieval instrument being designed right across the medieval world, so many in fact that it would be very difficult to list them all.